Australian Taxation Office

 Following a big bang launch of the Australian Taxation Office’s plan for the future, the challenge was to engage with 20,000 staff across 20 Australia-wide sites to help them understand, contribute and take responsibility for the cultural change needed to achieve the 2024 aspirations.

-- lessons learnt and what not to do
+- Our lessons learnt and what not to do

 Monique is a senior communications and marketing professional with over 14 years of experience in internal and external relations, including global media relations, brand management and digital communications.
 Her experience is supported by a Masters in Communication (PR) from Melbourne’s RMIT University.

 From Berlin to Australia, Monique has successfully led teams, working in various industries from health to banking, mobile marketing to renewables.
 She has worked in government, corporate, not-for-profit, member based and start-up sectors.